nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example:
 * `plist` lists everyone in Ailurus.
-* `plist /e 3` lists all participants of the event with index number 3.
+* `plist /e 3` lists all members of the event with index number 3.

-#### Listing all tasks of a participant : `tlist`
+#### Listing all tasks of a member : `tlist`

-Shows a list of tasks of a participant with the specified id.
-Only can be used when the user is on participant lists (accessible via `plist [/e EVENT_ID]`).
+Shows a list of tasks of a member with the specified id.
+Only can be used when the user is on member lists (accessible via `plist [/e EVENT_ID]`).

 Format: `tlist /p MEMBER_ID`
 * Can only be used in `plist [/e EVENT_ID]`.
-* `MEMBER_ID` refers to the index number of the participant of concern in the displayed participant list.
+* `MEMBER_ID` refers to the index number of the member of concern in the displayed member list.
 * `MEMBER_ID` **must be a positive integer** 1, 2, 3, …​

 Example: